 Another solution, which is arguably very one sided, is to create an exception in the law to allow scraping and TDM for AI training.
 Here in the UK, there is currently no such exception for commercial use.
 Only Section 29A of the Copyright Designs and Patents Act 1988 creates an exception for TDM, and only for non-commercial research purposes.

-TDM exceptions are becoming increasingly widespread and indeed have potential benefits that extend far beyond the scope of training AI models.
+TDM exceptions themselves are becoming increasingly widespread and indeed have potential benefits that extend far beyond the scope of retrieving and analysing content for training AI models.
 The EU, Japan, and Singapore, for example, all have TDM exceptions that cover both commercial and non-commercial purposes.
-An important aspect of the EU approach is the ability for content owners to opt-out – a contentious issue which we will discuss more shortly.
+An important aspect of the EU approach is the ability for content owners to opt-out – a contentious issue which we will discuss in more depth shortly.
 The US, on the other hand, does not have a specific TDM exception, but this may be counterbalanced by the broader approach to “fair use” in US copyright law.

 Meanwhile, back in the UK, in 2022 the previous government proposed an extension to the S29A TDM exception that would have allowed a broader range of purposes.
 In 2023, however, the proposal was dropped following objections from the creative industries.
 The Culture, Media and Sport Committee in its report Connected Tech: AI and Creative Technology (external link) concluded that the government should not pursue an expansion of the exception and focus on licensing instead.